australias-best-silo-art

 Credit: Annette Green

 Kimba is a pioneering town established in 1915 at the halfway point of Australia at the top of the Eyre Peninsula.
-It's surrounded by endless wheat farms which formed the inspiration for this mural.
+It's surrounded by endless wheat farms, which inspired this mural.

 Credit: Annette Green

-Painted by artist Cam Scale in September 2017, this mural stretches over five and a half silos and stands over 60m wide and 25m high depicting a young girl standing in a wheat field.
+Brought to life by artist Cam Scale in 2017, this artwork stretches over five and a half silos and stands over 60m wide and 25m high, depicting a young girl standing in a wheat field.

 The subject is overlooking a magnificent purple sunset viewed through endless wheat fields that blend into the real thing behind the silos.
 It took 26 days and 200 litres of paint to complete.

-Along with South Australia at 16, Victoria has become the epicentre of Australia’s silo art trail with a total of 23 locations mostly concentrated in the Wimmera-Mallee and North East regions of Victoria.
+Victoria has become the epicentre of Australia’s silo art trail with more than 30 locations mostly concentrated in the Wimmera-Mallee and North East regions.

-The GrainCorp silos in Brim were the first to be completed in January 2016 by Guido van Helten, and received worldwide media attention and an influx of visitors to the region.
-Horsham, close to Victoria’s Grampians, is the most recent addition, and 54th addition in total completed by Sam Bates in May 2022.
+The GrainCorp silos in Brim were the first to be completed, and received worldwide media attention and an influx of visitors.
+Federal Mills North Geelong, by Sai Neoh, is the most recent addition in January 2025.

 Brim